hypraptive/hypraptive.github.io/_posts/2020-09-06-ai-for-earth.markdown

 ## Conclusion

-In less than 30 minutes and for a few dollars (depending on your dataset; or for free on a Free Tier), you can train and deploy a Custom Vision model without writing a line of code.
+In less than 30 minutes and for a few dollars (depending on your dataset; or for free on a Free Tier), you can train and deploy a Custom Vision model without writing a single line of code.
 For reference, it took me longer to write this blog than it did to perform all the steps on the Custom Vision portal!
 If you have a lot of data, you may find using the web portal a bit tedious.
 At this point you probably want to start using the [Custom Vision SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/custom-vision-service/quickstarts/image-classification?pivots=programming-language-python).
 In the next installment, I'll take a look at implementing a bear ID classifier and bear face object detector using the SDK.

 Until net time, _SBD_.